neuropoly/neuro.polymtl.ca/job-opportunities/msc-or-phd-or-postdoc-positions.md

 * **Generalization of deep learning models**
   * Incorporation of prior constraints from MRI physics during training
   * Synthesizing images during data augmentation
-* **Continual learning**
-  * Continual learning strategies when data sharing is restricted;
-  * Implementing continual learning strategies in neuroimaging and clinical centres
 * **Uncertainty estimation and applications**
   * Incorporating uncertainty measures to deal with inter-rater variability
   * Using uncertainty in active learning framework for histology and medical data segmentation